fredvs/msegui_dynpo/readme.txt

    lang_langnames, lang_mainform, lang_settings, lang_actionsmodule, lang_projectoptions,
    lang_sourceform, lang_extended : array of msestring

+There is unit po2const.pas that you may uses to fill the arrays from the po file.
+Uses procedure createnewlang to do it.

 To enable internalization, at creating form or when changing language, do for example for a caption button:

  buttonok.Caption   := lang_modalresult[Ord(mr_ok)] ;